 On 10 February 2021, the Housing Secretary announced a five-point plan to restore homeowner confidence and rehabilitate unsafe cladding on high-rise residential buildings, including a £5 billion package with at least £2 billion funded by a new tax payable by large residential property developers.

 HM Treasury published, on 20 September 2021, a policy paper containing draft legislation, and an accompanying explanatory note, for RPDT.
-The deadline for comments on the draft legislation, which is to be included in the 2022 Finance Bill, is 15 October 2021.
+The deadline for comments on the draft legislation, which is to be included in the 2022 Finance Bill, was 15 October 2021.

 If you would like any more information relating to this article then please feel free to contact our Commercial Property team here, or contact me: Telephone – 020 8221 8074, via email: email@example.com or visit my profile.